Raphiraede/Chess-Enhancement-Suite/README.md

 ***Seriously though you could totally get your chess.com account banned if you abuse this awesome feature***

 ### The possibilities are endless
-I'm just one guy with a passion for chess and for code who wants his extension to be as cool as possible.
+I'm just one guy with a passion for chess and code who wants his extension to be as cool as possible.
 I plan to continue adding features, such as:
 - graph rendering,
 - statistics,